 Yorkshire based kitchen and furniture painter, Lee Simone, shares his recommendations for products for preparing kitchen cabinets, based on extensive use.
 Since becoming a Traditional Painter I have picked up many a handy hint and recommendation for products for preparing kitchen cabinets, (plus priming and painting too), from the great pool of knowledge available from Read More

 This is a long indepth article on how to paint pine furniture.
-It is written by professional furniture painters, and aimed at plucky DIY who want to have a go at doing this properly.
-If you have patience and determination and a somewhat arty touch, you can do it!
-But so often on forums I Read More
+It is written by professional furniture painters, and aimed at DIY who want to successfully prepare and paint waxed pine, varnished pine, bare or painted, laminate effect.
+We have you covered.
+You will learn about: – The abrasives, cleaners and tools you need Read More

 Traditional Painter for Yorkshire, Lee Simone used the “nuclear paint option” on a hand painted kitchen table and chairs in Darrington.
 2 coats of Shellac primer and 3 coats of Tikkurila Empire oil matt-satin finish.
 For this project I travelled to Darrington near Pontefract to transform a kitchen table and four chairs.
 The client was Read More

 Annie Sloan chalk paint is mainly for girls – but boys can use it too!
 Read a professional Traditional Painter’s practical tips on Annie Sloan chalk paint – How to wax and buff wax.
 In general terms, you apply chalk paint to any surface with minimal preparation, sand (or not), wax a few times and Read More

 They say a good workman never blames their tools, which is fine up to a point.
 But some tools make us better craftsmen, and leave us with happier clients – one such tool, the Mirka sanding system, is raising interior decorating standards for the benefit of all concerned.
 Here are a couple of examples of Read More